Sh0urya-S/Sh0urya-S/README.md

   -Adobe Premiere Pro

-_You have reached the end of the About Me section, be sure to check out my repositories for the projects I've worked on_
+_You have reached the end of the About Me section, be sure to check out my repositories for the projects I've worked on or find me on <a href="https://www.linkedin.com/in/shourya-s/">LinkedIn</a>_